 3. There is no time scale involved here.
-We do count the number of Monte Carlo steps $n{\rm MCS}$ but it is not in any way clear whether these correspond to any real time scale.
+We do count the number of Monte Carlo steps n{MCS} but it is not in any way clear whether these correspond to any real time scale.

-4. The only steps really specific to an atomic system are $3^{\circ}$ , $4^{\circ}$ and $9^{\circ}$ .
-The energy could actually be any variable measuring the state of a system, steps $3^{\circ}$ and $4^{\circ}$ could be replaced by any kind of a trial, and step $9^{\circ}$ by any kind of a return-back operation.
-This gives a quite general algorithm useful in many contexts.
+4. The only steps really specific to an atomic system are 3° , 4° and 9° .

+- The energy could actually be any variable measuring the state of a system.

+- Steps 3° and 4° could be replaced by any kind of a trial

+- Step 9° by any kind of a return-back operation.

+- If these simplification are done, one gets the more general MCMC method for functions, or even a more general one if the energy is replaced by something which does not follow a functional form. - This gives a quite general algorithm useful in many contexts.
 In the next full section we will see how this can be used for minimization using "simulated annealing".

-5. The vector $\mathbf{d}$ is clearly a free parameter.
+5. The vector \mathbf{d} is clearly a free parameter.
 Its choice will affect how many of the trials are accepted or rejected.
 A frequently cited rule of thumb is that about half of the jumps should be accepted for optimally efficient probing of phase space.